Perfect Game Collegiate Baseball League: History

 In October 2018, the defending champion Jamestown Jammers abruptly announced they were ceasing operations after the Milwaukee, Wisconsin-based ownership group pulled out of the league in favor of setting up an American Association of Independent Professional Baseball team in its home city.
 The city's PGCBL rights were suspended for 2019 with the intent to return in 2020; originally announced to be retaining the Jammers name and brand, the team unexpectedly announced in October 2019 that the new team would not use the Jammers name.
 The new name, Jamestown Tarp Skunks, was revealed in January 2020.

 The 2020 season was cancelled due to COVID-19 pandemic on May 6, 2020.

 In 2021, the league welcomed the Auburn Doubledays and the Batavia Muckdogs from the NYPL and the Niagara Power from the New York Collegiate Baseball League, bringing the league to a record 16 teams.
 The 16 teams were organized into three divisions: East, Central, and West.
 No 2021 All-Star game was held.

 For the 2022 season, the PGCBL switched from the three-division format back to two divisions, East and West, and the Adirondack Trail Blazers were renamed the Boonville Baseball Club.
 All-Star games were not held in 2022 and 2023, but players were named for All-Star teams in both divisions.

 In December 2022, industry veteran Butch Russo became the new proprietor of the Boonville Baseball Club.
 The team was renamed to the Boonville Lumberjacks.

 On February 26, 2025, St. Catharines, Ontario, joined with the announcement of the Niagara Ironbacks to play at George Taylor Field.

+On December 3, 2025, it was announced that the Olean Oilers would join the PGCBL for the 2026 season.
+Playing at Bradner Stadium in Olean, NY they would join the West Division.